mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 ### TinyPilot's software development

-The software has changed a lot in the last year, too.
-We've added several major features, including:

-* Mount virtual USB drives and CD-ROMs
-* Wake on LAN
-* Password-based authentication
-* Software updates from the web UI
-* Video bandwidth tuning

 For fun, I installed the version of TinyPilot from January 2021 and compared it to our January 2022 release.
 I was surprised at how much has changed in the last year:

 <div style="display: flex; justify-content: center; flex-direction: column; max-width: 100%">